-What makes the IBS Treatment Center so successful at helping patients is we recognize that although there are many treatments that might cure your IBS, the key is identifying which ONE is the SOLUTION that will work for you.
-Our company’s founder, a doctor who is now cured of IBS, developed a unique process and assembled a team of IBS doctors dedicated to curing IBS.
-Our proven system has been perfected on thousands of patient since we opened over 10 years ago.
+Second, we recognize that although there are many treatments that might cure your IBS, the key is identifying which ONE is the solution that will work FOR YOU.
+Our company’s founder, a doctor who has been cured of IBS for 20 years, developed a unique process and assembled a team of IBS doctors dedicated to curing IBS.
+Our proven system has been perfected on thousands of patient since we opened nearly 15 years ago.

 See our process for treating and curing IBS in our patients

 The average time to find the cause of IBS in our patients: 30 Days

 We have CURED IBS in 1000’s of patients.
 We can help you too.

 Our services are also available via telemedicine/videoconference.
 If you live too far away or can’t even leave home, don’t let that stop you.

 Simply Call 888-546-6283

 It all starts with our highly-detailed IBS Patient Questionnaire.
 We collect information about you and your concerns using our special questionnaire that is provided to you when you schedule your first consult.

 This allows you to fill out the form before your session, taking your time to document as many details as possible about your situation.
 The questions are extensive, but be rest assured our doctors read every word you write.
 The outcome is an accurate and complete Patient Profile that helps us best help you.

 Your consultations may be very different than what you’ve experienced at other clinics, meaning that they are longer and that we will not only be listening to everything you say, but have more questions.
 Also, we do not double book or leave you sitting around for hours, and you don’t see a nurse or medical assistant, only the doctor.